Boroughbridge: Modern

 From medieval times Boroughbridge was part of the parish of Aldborough in the West Riding of Yorkshire.
 In 1553 it became a parliamentary borough, electing two Members of Parliament to the unreformed House of Commons.
 It had a burgage franchise, meaning that the right to vote was tied to ownership of certain of property in the borough and had fewer than 100 qualified voters by the time it was abolished in the Reform Act of 1832.
 It was a pocket borough under the control of the Dukes of Newcastle.
 Augustus FitzRoy, who was Prime Minister as the 3rd Duke of Grafton, was elected MP for Boroughbridge in 1756 but never sat for the borough, preferring to represent Bury St Edmunds, where he had also been elected.

 Boroughbridge was an important stage for stagecoaches because of its position on the Great North Road midway between London and Edinburgh.
 An advertisement in the Edinburgh Courant for 1754 reads:

 Boroughbridge became a separate civil parish in 1866.
 In 1938 the civil parish absorbed the parishes of Aldborough and Minskip.

 In 1945 the bridge carrying the A1 road over the River Ure collapsed under the weight of a heavy vehicle carrying an 80-ton steel mill roll housing from Sheffield to Falkirk.
 The incident interrupted the main transport route for a short time and the army installed a Bailey bridge until repairs were completed.

 In 1974 Boroughbridge was transferred from the West Riding to the new county of North Yorkshire.
+It was part of the Borough of Harrogate between 1974 and 2023.

 In 2011 the town's sewage works, which serves a population of ten thousand, was upgraded, with the old bar screens, which had reached the end of their working life, being replaced with modern wire-mesh drum screens able to screen out an increasingly large amount of undesirable waste and also filter grit and fat, thus decreasing the load on the plant.
 They were designed to meet the plant's stringent outfall requirements as set out by the Environment Agency.
 The settling and humus tanks were also upgraded from old manual sludging under hydrostatic head to circular tanks fitted with scrapers to desludge the tanks automatically.

-Governance
+Community

-An electoral ward of the same name exists.
-At the 2011 Census this ward had a population of 3,104.
+Boroughbridge electoral ward had a population 3,104 at the 2011 Census.

-Education

-Boroughbridge has both a primary school and a secondary school.
-Boroughbridge High School, which has a library, computer rooms and a drama studio, marked its 25th anniversary in the summer of 2007.
+The town has a primary school, and the secondary Boroughbridge High School.
+There is a Morrisons supermarket with petrol station and car wash, with independent businesses including cafes, bakeries, two butchers shops, a car dealership, and a hotel with health club.

+Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One and ITV Yorkshire and ITV Tyne Tees on ITV.
+Television signals are received from either the Emley Moor or Bilsdale transmitters.

+Local radio stations are BBC Radio York on 104.3 FM and Greatest Hits Radio Harrogate and the Yorkshire Dales on 97.2 FM.

+The town is served by the local newspaper, Harrogate Advertiser.